amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-ios-plugin.md

 Session Replay supports attaching to a single instance of the Amplitude SDK.
 If you have more than one instance instrumented in your application, make sure to start Session Replay on the instance that most relates to your project.

 {{partial:partials/session-replay/sr-ios-troubleshooting}}

-### Captured sessions contain limited information

-Session Replay requires that the iOS SDK send `[Amplitude] Session Start` and `[Amplitude] Session End` events, at a minimum.
-If you instrument events outside of the iOS SDK, Amplitude doesn't tag those events as part of the session replay.
-As a result, charts like Funnel, Segmentation, or Journeys don't show session replays.
-As an alternative, use the User Sessions chart or [User Lookup](/docs/analytics/user-data-lookup) to find session replays.

-If you use a method other than the iOS SDK to instrument your events, consider using the [Session Replay Standalone SDK for iOS](/docs/session-replay/session-replay-ios-standalone/).

 ### Replay length and session length don't match